MINNEAPOLIS – The Lakers’ depressing state couldn’t wipe away Steve Nash’s smile.

 So much that Nash reported with plenty of enthusiasm, “this is about as good as I felt this season.”

 The Lakers 39-year-old point guard referred to his back, showing it could finally withstand the pounding of an NBA game after working out twice a day for the past 10 months to improve his postural stability.
 But he also could’ve referred to his play in Minnesota where he posted seven points and nine assists in 25 minutes.
 Nash’s description also applied to his state of mind.
-Though he will turn 40 on Friday and has played 18 NBA seasons en route to a Hall of Fame induction, Nash conceded “part of me feels like a kid and a rookie that got to play in the NBA” and relished playing with newcomers Ryan Kelly and Manny Harris.
+Though he will turn 40 on Friday and has played 18 NBA seasons en route to a Hall of Fame induction, Nash conceded “part of me feels like a kid and a rookie that got to play in the NBA.”
+So much that Nash gushed about playing with newcomers Ryan Kelly and Manny Harris.

 “I feel a bit selfish in that we lost, but I just felt great to play in the NBA again and be out there with my teammates,” Nash said.
 “Obviously the game didn’t go as we hoped.
 But personally, it was cool for me to be out there.”